nox-xon/obsidian-document-editing-shortcuts/README.md

 ## Shortcuts

-All shortcuts will ==repeat== if you hold the buttons you mapped to perform them.
+All shortcuts will <mark>repeat</mark> if you hold the buttons you mapped to perform them.
 Here's what's completed and needs to be done

 ### Done